-Also known as a Papa Doble, the Hemingway Daiquiri takes the simple Daiquiri to a new level with two simple additions.
-Read on to discover how Ernest Hemingway got his name on the drink and learn how to make a Papa Doble at home.
+Also known as a Papa Doble, the Hemingway Daiquiri takes the classic Daiquiri to a new level with two simple additions.
+Discover how Ernest Hemingway got his name on the drink and learn how to make a Papa Doble at home.

 The Hemingway Daiquiri is an anomaly.